For whatever reason, this story keeps coming to mind lately. Perhaps it can do someone some good. It’s long, but one close to my heart.

 I was 24-years old, just home from a mission, going to school with only three semesters left, and well on my way to my dream job: becoming a high school soccer coach and English teacher.
 Since I had been home, it seemed like everything was being given to me on a silver platter.
-I had potential offers at the school I wanted to teach at with several good connections, and I was already coaching their freshman/sophomore soccer team, with the head coach getting ready to retire soon.
+I had potential offers at the school I wanted to teach at with several good connections, and I was already an assistant coach for their soccer team, with the head coach getting ready to retire soon.
 It seemed like this was where I was supposed to be, really.
 It was all lining up perfectly.

 But my dating life had just turned south.
 I had just had a really humiliating experience with an ex-“not-boyfriend” that really took a toll on my confidence.
 I wasn’t feeling pressure to get married, but I had a great desire to love and to be loved, and I was struggling to keep that desire at bay.

 After talking with my bishop and attending the temple, I was walking the world with a fresh perspective and approach: don’t worry about whether he or he or he is the right one.
 Just get to know them, and a lot of them, on a friend-to-friend basis for now.
 Boys are friends, not food.
 And it was insanely liberating.
 I didn’t care what they thought about me, and I didn’t care what I thought about them.
 And I got a handle on my heart, which was awesome.